Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 Please do not include any loan words.
 This may be a difficult endeavor, but all words should be Akkadian, Aramaic, or an amalgamation of the two.
 It's understandable that some words are actually names of inventions, so those may be included where there is no Assyrian alternative.

 Arabic words are often obvious, but Turkish and Greek words may not be as obvious to many.
 So it's anticipated that some loan words will make it through until they are detected and replaced with Assyrian words.

+However, it is notable that the Assyrian language may have formed words of its own along the way.
+So it is possible that, if the word is not Akkadian or Aramaic, then it might not necessarily be a loan word – as it could very well be an Assyrian one, independent of its parent languages.

 ## Additional Notes